-There have been some commercial applications of lightweight blockchain in the world [29].
-For example, the energy company LO3 Energy cooperated with Bitcoin company Consensus Systems to establish an interactive grid platform Transactive Grid based on the blockchain system and the Internet of Things technology.
+There have been some commercial applications of blockchain of things in the real world scenario [29].
+For example, the energy company, LO3 Energy, established an interactive grid transactive platform based on the blockchain system and the internet of things technology.

-At the same time, the ecology of the lightweight blockchain of things for enhanced security is becoming more complete.
-For example, a light code environment has emerged [30].
-For example, a company called Blockchain of Things, Inc is providing the draggable editor which can create a bitcoin blockchain apps builder.
-We have faced the fact that the prospects of blockchain are becoming more accessible with the improvement of related industries.

-At present, commercialization is not completely perfect.
-In commercial applications, the lightweight blockchain of things still has a series of shortcomings [25].
-The most important and most important issue is the lack of subjects.
+In commercial applications, the blockchain of things still has a series of shortcomings [25].
+The most important issue is the lack of subjects.
 Because of the anonymity of subjects, we cannot find specific responsible persons and cannot carry out subsequent accountability.
+These further leads to some legal and regulatory concerns.

-In addition, blockchain technology has only been around for 9 years and is still in its infancy[31].
+In addition, blockchain technology has only been around for approximately 13 years and is still in its infancy[30].
 We can't even determine what potential problems exist in commercial applications of this technology.

-The core function of lightweight blockchain of things is to break trust barriers.
-This mechanism can achieve trust and self-organization, and promote the efficient development of business [32].
+The core function of blockchain of things is to break trust barriers [31].
+This mechanism can achieve trust and self-organisation and promote the efficient development of business [32].
 At the same time, we mainly conduct legality verification based on digital signatures to protect data security.

 However, this technology also has certain shortcomings.
-Blockchain data needs to be synchronized to all nodes on the computing network, which limits the peak value of data processing, and also puts forward higher requirements on database capacity and bandwidth [33].
-We need to update the Blockchain technology system with shorter intervals.
+Blockchain data needs to be synchronised to all the nodes on the computing network, which limits the peak value of data processing and also puts forward higher requirements on the database capacity and bandwidth [33].
+We need to update the blockchain technology system with shorter intervals.
 In addition, the fault tolerance challenge of the asynchronous consensus network of the blockchain also needs to pay great attention to [20].
 Blockchain technology itself is an asynchronous consensus network.
 In theory, there is almost no algorithm to ensure that the system can guarantee absolute consensus.

-In the end, the combination of blockchain and IoT technology simplifies the handover procedure and greatly increases the reliability of the data on the chain on this platform.
+The combination of blockchain and IoT technology simplifies the handover procedure and greatly increases the reliability of the data on the chain.

-Future strategies in BCoT:
+Future Challenges and research directions of BCoT: